 On the 21st of May a FlumeGate was installed in the Orellana Irrigation District in Don Benito, south-west Spain, as part of a pilot project to examine new technologies for modernization.
 The installation was part of the first phase of a long-term modernization project for the irrigation district that first began in 2003 and is directed by a government body called SEIASA which has national responsibility for improving efficiency in irrigation districts in Spain.

-Spain has focussed most of its modernisation effort upon converting tertiary and quaternary channels to pressurised pipe systems.
+Spain has focussed most of its modernization effort upon converting tertiary and quaternary canals to pressurized pipe systems.
 This represents a very large capital investment and then ongoing operating costs of electricity to operating pumps.